Abstract

 Biological Systems causes mental illnesses, social isolation, and a new drama

 exploring the realities of life.
-The isolation in Non-biological Systems can
+Isolation in Non-biological Systems can create

-create complexity, unfolding drama, incidents, and critical conditions in
+complexity, unfolding drama, incidents, and critical conditions within national

-on the Global Variables Structure can generate algorithm complexities in social
+the Global Variables Structure can introduce algorithmic complexities in social

 mechanisms.
 Focusing only on industrial competitiveness and maximum profits is

 the most common cause of failure for equitable decision-making.
-Obsession with
+An obsession

-cost competitiveness would hamper the need to initiate process improvement for
+with cost competitiveness would undermine the need to initiate process

-Isolated Systems.
-Systems Owners try to deal with the costs of failed
+improvements for Isolated Systems.
+Systems Owners try to address the costs of

-performances and drama in the aftermath of chaotic situations due to suboptimal
+failed performance and drama in the aftermath of chaotic situations caused by

 Purpose

-Box theoretical paradigm can be explored to raise awareness of Isolated Systems
+Black Box theoretical paradigm can be applied to raise awareness of Isolated

-among systems owners and citizens from various perspectives.
+Systems among system owners and citizens from various perspectives.
 This paper

-suggests using the Black Box algorithm testing for Biological and
+suggests using Black-Box algorithm testing for Biological and Non-Biological

-Non-Biological Systems before breakdown modes and chaotic situations.
-Factors
+Systems before breakdown modes and chaotic situations.
+Factors underlying

-underlying social vulnerability for Isolated Systems can convey tragedies in
+social vulnerability in Isolated Systems can lead to tragedies in national and

-national and international communities.
-Identifying critical Output parameters
+international communities.
+Identifying critical Output parameters by Black Box

-by Black Box testing in communities may challenge Systems Owners to review the
+testing in communities may challenge Systems Owners to review the status of

 Goal